nils-hamel/image-suite/README.md

 These methods originates from different research field problems and aim to provide possible solutions through easy to use softwares (that remain in command line).

-## Documentation and Usage
+## Image-Suite

-Each implemented tool come with its own documentation that explains the implemented solution and gives example of usage and results.
-The following sections give access to these documentations.
+Each implemented tool come with its own documentation that explains the implemented solution and gives example of usage and results :

 _Histogram and exposure correction_